pelias/query/README.md

 #### Default Variables

-You can initalize the variables in a store when you instantiate it.
-This library provides a dictionary of common [default values](https://github.com/pelias/query/blob/master/defaults.json).
+This library provides a dictionary of common [default values](https://github.com/pelias/query/blob/master/defaults.json) which can be used when instantiating a new variable store.

 The defaults should be used in a majority of cases but you may change these defaults in order to modify how the queries execute for your specific installation.